EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 * Well-defined and measurable success
 * Customer empathy

 It is important to understand that product thinking is not a phase or step that happens at a single point in a system, or level of an organisation, but instead a mindset.
 Mindsets do not live in one place, they are leveraged across an entire ecosystem.
-They speak to a way of thinking or set of approaches that can be applied to how we go about achieving a goal.
-These themes, therefore, do not apply at one level - rather, these principles are like a [stick of rock](https://en.wikipedia.org/wiki/Rock_(confectionery)) in that they run vertically throughout an organisation, applying at scales from the individual user story to corporate strategy.
+They speak to a way of thinking or set of approaches that can inform how we go about achieving a goal.
+These principles, therefore, do not apply at one level - rather, they are like a [stick of rock](https://en.wikipedia.org/wiki/Rock_(confectionery)) in that they run vertically throughout an organisation, applying at scales from the individual user story to corporate strategy.

 ### Problem validation

 _Focus on the problem before the solution_

 When a doctor diagnoses a patient, they spend a good amount of time triaging to ensure that they very confidently understand what may be causing the patient their pain.
-The doctor will run diagnotic tests as well as collect anecdotal evidence from the patient themselves that provide quantitative and qualitative data points.
+The doctor will run diagnostic tests as well as collect anecdotal evidence from the patient themselves that provide quantitative and qualitative data points.
 Only after the doctor fully understands and records concrete evidence of their patient's problem will they determine the diagnosis and propose a possible treatment plan (or solution).

 Implementing a product mindset works similarly in that you first focus on a problem, then ensure you fully understand and can justify your reasoning before moving forward with a potential solution.